Higher education in the Arab world

-Al-Azhar aside, contemporary higher education in the Arab world is often traced back to colonial and missionary universities established by Europe and the United States in the early nineteenth century.
-These institutions were few in number, and access was limited to upper-class individuals living in major cities.
 Higher education in the region has grown dramatically and has experienced many changes, since its beginnings in the colonial period, and especially since the middle of the twentieth century.
+In the 21st century, the Arab world's higher education sector faces numerous challenges amid opportunities brought by globalization and technological advancement.
+Quality assurance, accessibility, relevance, and brain drain are key concerns, prompting stakeholders to engage in dialogue and implement measures for improvement.
 Though significant differences exist between higher education sectors in each country of the Arab world, some general trends are evident, including navigating the forces of globalization and attempts to increase access and gender equality.
 Despite significant changes, Arab universities continue to receive relatively poor evaluations from the major global university-ranking systems.